 The 2017 refurbishment project cost Cunard around GBP 30 million (USD 40 million).
 The increased passenger capacity was accomplished by adding to the ship a whole new aft deck section.

-Queen Victoria’s drydock refurbishment in 2015 (December 2014 - January 2015) resulted in no major deckplan changes, excepting the new single cabins added on deck 2.
+Queen Victoria’s drydock refurbishment in 2015 (December 2014 - January 2015) resulted in no major deckplan changes, except the new single cabins added on deck 2.
 The dry-dock was at Bohm+Voss Shipyard (Hamburg Germany) and included mainly maintenance works on the hull and propulsion (Azipods bearings changing).
 Drydock works were done by almost 2000 people working on the ship (around 600,000 work hours).
 The refit (as upgrades and renovations) featured: